Restock, Rethink, Reflect Four: on Live Art and Privilege

 - the old

 - those excluded through economic and social barrriers

-This research primarily took the form of four artist-led residencies in LADA’s Study Room, with each residency generating a Study Room Guide, new resources, and a toolkit of methodologies: more details here.
+This research primarily took the form of four artist-led residencies in LADA’s Study Room – see below.
+Each residency generated a new Study Room Guide and Toolkit of Methodologies which are now freely available as downloads or in printed form on request - more details here.

-The four residency artists also shared their findings as part of the Practice, Participation, Politics Gathering event.
+The four residency artists also shared their findings as part of CAPP's Practice, Participation, Politics Gathering event in March 2017.

 Dr Sibylle Peters of Theatre of Research (Germany) undertook a residency exploring Live Art practices and methodologies in relation to intergenerational practices, especially with children/young people.
 The residency built on LADA’s collaboration with Sibylle on PLAYING UP, an artwork exploring the potential of Live Art to bridge generations in the form of a game played by adults and kids together.